CloudCIX Terraform Guide

 git clone https://github.com/CloudCIX/Terraform-Template.git

-Copy the template environment file and configure your CloudCIX API credentials:
+Copy the example variables file and fill in your CloudCIX credentials:

 2. Initialize Terraform